Battle of Midway: Battle

-Order of battle

 Initial air attacks

 At about 09:00 on 3 June, Ensign Jack Reid, piloting a PBY from U.S. Navy patrol squadron VP-44, spotted the Japanese Occupation Force 500 nmi to the west-southwest of Midway.
 He mistakenly reported this group as the Main Force.
 Nine B-17s took off from Midway at 12:30 for the first air attack.
 Three hours later, they found Tanaka's transport group 570 nmi to the west.

 Harassed by heavy anti-aircraft fire, they dropped their bombs.
-Although their crews reported hitting four ships, none of the bombs actually hit anything and no significant damage was inflicted.
+Although their crews reported hitting four ships, none were actually hit and no significant damage was inflicted.
 Early the following morning, the Japanese oil tanker Akebono Maru sustained the first hit when a torpedo from an attacking PBY struck her around 01:00.
-This was the only successful air-launched torpedo attack by the U.S. during the entire battle.
+This was the only successful air-launched torpedo attack by the U.S. during the battle.